TaraRoopram/KR2_BN/README.md

 ## Reproducing the Experiments
 As shown in the paper, two experiments were conducted and their results can be reproduced as follows.
+Please note that the results may vary per machine, but the general pattern should still be apparent after running the experiments.

 ### Experiment 1: Ordering Heuristics
 The test set consisted of binary tree shaped BNs of four different sizes.